A Longer Version of My Story

 This is the spirit of All Hands Art.
 We’re here to engage you in the goodness of making stuff with your hands.
 Because you were, in fact, born to do this.
 (I know you think you're the only person on earth who really wasn't—no, really, you're serious, you have zero creative ability.
 Yeah, yeah, I say.
 I've heard all that before from nearly every person over age 10 that I've ever worked with.
 Now that you've aired your disclaimer, can we please just start making stuff?)

 And the thing is, once you start to see yourself as an artist—as a maker of things instead of just a consumer of other people's things—your life will shift.
 Toward better health.
 Toward deeper connections.
 Toward being your you-est you.

 _ _ _ _ _

 P.S.
 I've been cancer-free for 10 years.
-The kids have left the nest, and are figuring out their place in the world.
-(They each have enough experience to become muralists if they chose to!)
-I'm nine years into a relationship in which I can plunk my art materials down and paint right in the middle of the house, without argument, which is just one sign that I've chosen well.
+The kids have left the nest, and are busy figuring out their place in the world.
+(They’re each experienced muralists, too.)
+I'm nine years into a relationship in which I can plunk my art materials down and paint right in the middle of the house, without argument or sighs of disapproval, which is just one sign that I've chosen well.
 Last year All Hands Art and I moved to Portland, Oregon, where Mark is from and where I grew up.
 I'm filling up on down time, solitude, my own art, and writing, with a few mural projects simmering in the background.
 Mostly, I'm working on writing a book about the journey you just read about.